HibiscusDao/Documentation/README.md

 A designer based in Los Angeles may be complicit in the exploitation and brutalization of a child laborer in Bangladesh... though they may never know it.

-# Solution = A New Trustless System
+# Solution: A New Trustless System

 ## A participant-owned system of producing clothes that uses consensus-driven blockchain technology to verify that products are being made ethically.